bootdotdev/blog/content/security/creating-and-remembering-a-strong-passphrase.md

 ## Entropy

 You may have noticed in the comic that the example password has 28 bits of entropy while the passphrase has 44.
-Entropy just means the number of possibilities that an attacker would need to guess in order to crack a password or passphrase.
+Entropy just means the number of possibilities that an attacker would need to guess to crack a password or passphrase.

 For example, imagine a password has 16 characters, and each character has 58 possibilities.
 This means that there are: